NativeScript/docs-v8/plugins/directions.md

 ## Usage

 ### Demo app (XML + TypeScript)

-Want to dive in quickly?
-Check out [the demo app](demo)!
-Otherwise, continue reading.

 You can run the demo app from the root of the project by typing `npm run demo.ios.device` or `npm run demo.android`.